mpanighetti/dnd5e-mote/species/gnome/README.md

 #### Description

 **Forest gnomes** are arboreal people with a connection to the plants, animals, and spirits of the natural world.
-This magical bond even grants them a limited means of communication with tiny beasts.
+This magical bond even grants them a limited means of communication with Tiny beasts.

 #### Distribution